Marketplace HubSpot Theme or Custom Theme? 5 Questions to Decide

 Both can be the right choice.
 A good marketplace theme gets you moving quickly with a small budget.
 A good custom theme pays off when your team is running serious campaigns and needs the site to match how you actually work.

-Instead of arguing “which is better,” this article walks through five questions that usually make the answer obvious.
+Instead of arguing "which is better," this article walks through five questions that usually make the answer obvious.
+Think of it as a practical HubSpot theme comparison framework.

-Question 1 – How fast do you need to ship?
+Question 1: How fast do you need to ship?

 If you want a new site live in weeks, not months, a marketplace theme is usually the simpler option.